UBC-MDS/UBC-MDS.github.io/resources_pages/install_ds_stack_mac.md

 - [Post-installation notes](#post-installation-notes){:target="_self"}

+> **Important**
-> Note that there are differences in some parts of the installation for Mac computers with the Intel chip and the Mac M1 / Mac M2.
+> Note that there are differences in some parts of the installation for Mac computers with [recent Apple Silicon (Mac M1-M4) and earlier Intel chips](https://support.apple.com/en-us/116943).
+If you have a newer Mac laptop, make sure to chose relevant versions (usually denoted as Apple Silicon, Mac M1-M4, Mac arm64 or Darwin).
+> For older Intel Macs, in all the sections below, if you are presented with the choice to download either a 64-bit (also called x64) or a 32-bit (also called x86) version of the application **always** choose the 64-bit version.

 ## Installation notes